 Rio de Janeiro overview

 Rio de Janeiro is beating to the sound of a different drum.
-It may have always been the promised land of sunshine, beaches and tiny, tiny bikinis, but as Brazil licks its World Cup wounds – and that’s the last we’ll mention on that – and gets busy administering CPR to its mojo in time for the Olympic Games in 2016, the city is honing its sharp new cultural edge.
+It may have always been the promised land of sunshine, beaches and tiny, tiny bikinis, but as Brazil gets busy tarting itself up in time for the Olympic Games in 2016, the city is honing its sharp new cultural edge.

 Many of the hillsides are thriving in their new-found security, now places to be safely explored and their views savoured, not least by the new cable car slicing across the once-notorious Complexo Alemão favela.
 No longer content with being São Paulo’s happy-go-lucky, sun-kissed neighbours, the native cariocas are craving something more substantial than sambas about love and sunshine.

-Don’’t say it too loudly – for every forward-thinker you’ll still find a handful of trunk-wearing, beer-swilling ’80s throwbacks on a Copacabana street corner cursing the names of their former footballing heroes – but Rio is undergoing a seismic cultural shift.
+Don’’t say it too loudly – for every forward-thinker you’ll still find a handful of trunk-wearing, beer-swilling ’80s throwbacks on a Copacabana street corner – but Rio is undergoing a seismic cultural shift.

 Rio de Janeiro museums and attractions